pdobb/conditional_validation/README.md

 end
 ```

-Then, this model will receive the following methods for conditional validation:
+Then, the following methods will be defined on SomeModel for conditional
+validation:

 ```ruby
 enable_<grouping_name>_validation # Enables conditional validation